A Mereological Approach to Higher-Order Structure in Complex Systems: from Macro to Micro with M\"obius: Möbius Inversions in Complex Systems

 In the approach above, one still needs access to observations of all microscopic variables to estimate the energy of observed states and solve the inverse problems.
 However, one could also start the line of reasoning from more macroscopic quantities, like averages over an ensemble.
 For example, one might only be able to measure the expected value of variables and their products, called correlation functions.
 For example, the two-point correlation function is given by

 where the summation is over the full state space of the joint system $(X_1, X_2)$.
 The observed correlations will be the result of microscopic interactions, but the exact form of the interactions might be unknown.
-To decompose the correlation function into contributions from individual interactions, it should be noted that to respect the multiplication rule of probability, contributions of multiple interactions happening in a single process should be multiplied.
-For this reason, a decomposition of a system of variables $X$ into products over partitions is most appropriate:
+If we imagine a set $X$ of interacting particles moving through space, then particles might scatter together in groups, so the partition mereology $\Pi(X)$ is appropriate:

-where $\Pi(X)$ is the set of all partitions of $X$, and $u(\pi_i)$ is the contribution by the members of partition element $\pi_i$.
-For example, the 4-point correlation function can be decomposed into the following contributions, where variables that appear together in a given partition are connected by a line:
+where $u(\pi)$ is the contribution by the partition $\pi$.
+For example, the 4-point correlation function can be decomposed into the following contributions, where variables that appear together in a given partition are connected by a line: For example, a diagram like